moliver28/research-handbook/content/job-families/security/application-security.md

 - Assist with recruiting activities and administrative work.
 - Develop security training and socialize the material with internal development teams.
 - Participate and assist in initiatives to holistically address multiple vulnerabilities found in a functional area.
+- Lead, assist and implement initiatives to enhance the team's maturity.

 #### Senior Application Security Engineer Requirements